Counseling and Psychological Services

 On the Auburn campus, Kevin Feiszli maintains an office on the fourth floor of the Walker Building.
-A parallel service is offered to students in Mobile.
-Students should contact Melissa Webb for more information.
+Students in Mobile have access to University of South Alabama’s Counseling and Testing Services.
+To schedule an appointment, call 251-460-7051 or visit www.southalabama.edu/departments/counseling/.
+For other resources in Mobile visit www.southalabama.edu/departments/counseling/resourcesaz.html.
+Students may also contact Melissa Webb for more information.

 Feiszli is a doctoral candidate in the Auburn Clinical Psychology program.
 For his part-time work in HSOP, he has an office on the fourth floor of our building and is available to meet with students to confidentially discuss any issues.
 If students have a spouse or significant other, both are welcome to attend a session together.